Madeline in London

 There is so much fun detail packed into this book that captures London's vibe and culture perfectly.
 It's a great primer for children getting ready to explore the city for the first time.
 Along with vibrant pictures of each site, the book provides interesting facts and anecdotes about each one.
 Readers are encouraged to look carefully at each picture where they will discover hidden surprises, like a bear in a taxi and Sherlock Holmes riding a bus!
 There are lots of fun activities and new things to discover every time this book is opened.

-This stylish book about London is full of colorful graphics depicting important landmarks, sites, and civilians enjoying the city.
+This stylish book is full of colorful graphics depicting important landmarks, sites, and civilians enjoying the city.
 Children will love pouring over all the activity, like the changing of the guard at Buckingham Palace to ordinary people enjoying tea and visiting art galleries.
-This is not a story about London, but rather a pictorial journey of historical and cultural icons.
+This is not a story about this vibrant city, but rather a pictorial journey of historical and cultural icons.

 If you can't go see Buckingham Palace in person, this photographic book is the next best thing.
 Beautiful, detailed pictures of the palace are paired with easy-to-understand text, providing readers with a fantastic introduction to this incredible palace.
 Children will learn about the history, the artwork that covers the walls, and about all the people who live there.
 Sidebars on every page contain more details around the photos for kids who are interested in learning even more.